MeditoolsBV/.github/.github/ISSUE_TEMPLATE/refinement.md

     > A different developer should be able to determine what they should be doing from the steps described in the Solution section.
     > Preferably note down questions, answers, surprises and decisions in the comments.
+    > Check whether the developers estimation is in the same ballpark as the author's (few hours, few days or few weeks).

 - [ ] Notify product owner that this issue is ready to be picked up.
 - [ ] Product owner assign "Refined and ready to pick up" in project board.